geoffdavis/seasats-takehome/README.md

 ## Known Issues and Workarounds

-### 1. Browser Private Network Access (CORS)
+### 1. Browser Private Network Access (CORS) and Secure Context

-**Issue**: Modern browsers (Chrome, Edge) block requests from public websites to private IP addresses due to Private Network Access policy.
+**Issue**: Modern browsers (Chrome, Edge) block requests from public websites to private IP addresses due to Private Network Access policy, requiring HTTPS on the frontend.

+**Solution**: The infrastructure now uses:
+- AWS ACM certificates for both ALB and CloudFront
+- Cloudflare DNS for automated certificate validation
+- Custom domains: `seasats-api.geoffdavis.com` (API) and `seasats.geoffdavis.com` (frontend)
+- HTTPS on all endpoints
-**Solution**: The API includes `Access-Control-Allow-Private-Network: true` header to explicitly allow this access.

-**Context**: The frontend (served from public S3/CloudFront) needs to access the private API (at `10.0.x.x`) when connected via VPN.
+The API includes `Access-Control-Allow-Private-Network: true` header to allow the frontend to access the private API when connected via VPN.

 ### 2. macOS DNS Resolution for VPN
 **Issue**: Browsers on macOS don't respect WireGuard's DNS settings, so `private-api.seasats.local` doesn't resolve.

 **Solution**: The deployment script (`deploy-frontend.sh`) automatically resolves the private API IP and injects it directly into the frontend configuration, eliminating the need for DNS resolution in the browser.

-### 3. Mixed Content / HTTPS Redirect
-**Issue**: CloudFront serves content over HTTPS by default, but the ALB only supports HTTP, causing mixed content errors.

-**Workarounds**:
-- Use the S3 direct URL (shown in deployment output) which serves over HTTP only
-- CloudFront is configured with `viewer_protocol_policy = "allow-all"` but edge cache may take 10-15 minutes to propagate

-**Production Fix**: Add ACM certificate to ALB and enable HTTPS listener.

-### 4. ECS Container Architecture Mismatch
+### 3. ECS Container Architecture Mismatch
 **Issue**: Building containers on Apple Silicon (ARM64) creates images incompatible with Fargate (AMD64).

 **Solution**: The deployment script explicitly builds for `linux/amd64` platform: